St.Martin of Tours

 St Martin’s is a beautiful ancient church and a popular venue for weddings.

-Please make initial enquiries well in advance by contacting the Rector who will be delighted to speak with you and arrange to meet you.
+Please make initial enquiries well in advance by contacting our Priest who will be delighted to speak with you and arrange to meet you.

 A Service of Blessing following a civil wedding or on the occasion of a wedding anniversary or other special event can be arranged.

-Please contact the Rector who can arrange to visit you and talk about your loss of a loved one.
+Please contact our Priest who can arrange to visit you and talk about your loss of a loved one.
 Advice can be given about what to do, in what is often a sad and painful time for you, family and friends.
 We will try to meet your wishes which may include a church service.

 Burials and Memorials